contribsys/faktory/Pro-Changes.md

 A trial version of Faktory Pro for OSX is available with each [release](/contribsys/faktory/releases/).
 Click to purchase [Faktory Pro](https://billing.contribsys.com/fpro/).

+## HEAD

+- The canonical copy of each cron job was mutable, leading to inconsistent cron jobs over time [#234]
+- Fix display of Next Run to use UTC [#234]

 ## 1.0.1

 - Fix unique jobs cannot be retried [#220]